Usage Recipes🔗

 zizmor --offline workflow.yml

-# passing a token explicitly will forcefully enable online mode
+# passing a token explicitly will enable online mode

 zizmor --gh-token ghp-... workflow.yml